-The Member, or the Member's prescribing health care provider, can ask for a Drug List exception if the Member's drug is not on the Drug List (also known as a formulary).
+The Member, or the Member's prescribing health care provider, can ask for a Drug List exception if the Member's drug is not on the Drug List.
 To request this exception, the Member or the Member's prescriber, can call the number on the back of the Member's ID card to ask for a review.
 Blue Cross and Blue Shield of Montana will notify the Member or the Member's prescriber within 72 hours after the request is received.